btan/newsconverter/README.md

 - Filter "ads", "video", "audio" components from HTML parsing
 - Save in reader device friendly 6 inch PDF file

-The implementation for news parsing is to create device friendly reader, so that you can read any filtered HTML page taht fits nicely in my 6inch reader device.
+The implementation for news parsing is to create device friendly reader, so that you can read any filtered HTML page that fits nicely in my 6inch reader device.
 I can read properly formatted news from any site using the above concept and the utility tool to stream any news feed or news I would like to read.